Start Your Own Business in Indiana

 • professional licensing.

-6. Pick a Business Location and Check Zoning
+6. Pick a Business Location and Check Zoning Regulations

-You'll need to pick a location for your business and check local zoning regulations.
-Before you commit to a location, take time to calculate the costs of running your business in the desired spot, including rent and utilities.
-You can refer back to your business plan to evaluate whether you can afford your desired location during your company's early months.
+Before you sign a commercial lease or buy land, take time to calculate the costs of running your business in the desired spot, including rent, mortgage, and utilities.
+Refer back to your business plan to evaluate whether you can afford your desired location during your company's early months.
+If you lease a commercial space, make sure you negotiate terms that'll work for your business in the long term.

 One alternative to opening your business at a new location is running your company out of your home.
 If you decide to run a home-based business, again check your local zoning laws.
-In addition, review your lease (if you rent your home) and homeowners association rules (if applicable), either of which might ban some or all home businesses.
+You should also review your lease (if you rent your home) and homeowners association rules (if applicable)either of which might ban some or all home businesses.

-7. File and Report Taxes
+7. Register and Report Business Taxes

-Sole proprietorships.
-Pay state taxes on business income as part of their personal state income tax returns (Form IT-40).
+Sole proprietorships: Pay state taxes on business income as part of their personal state income tax returns (Form IT-40).

 And, apart from Indiana taxes, there are always federal income and employer taxes.
 Check IRS Publications 334, Tax Guide for Small Business, and 583, Taxpayers Starting a Business.

-8. Obtain Insurance
+8. Obtain Insurance for Your Indiana Business

 9. Open a Business Bank Account